 If you look closely you see almost all of the Exit 8 Project is located in the median of I-89.
 There are many technical and environmental challenges.
 In October of 2013 we gathered a group of Federal Highway, NH Department of Transportation, Central NH Regional Planning, Warner Selectboard, Warner Conservation Commission and others to walk the route.
 We wanted to know if we could ever be given permission to put in a trail connecting Bagley Field to the village.
 That field report is available here.

 In January of 2023 The Friends of the Concord-Lake Sunapee Rail Trail and the Town of Warner applied to New Hampshire Department of Transportation for a Congestion Mitigation and Air Quality (CMAQ ) grant to help fund this project.
-As of late June 2023 this project is on the list of projects to receive federal funding.
+As of early December 2023 this project is on the list of projects to receive federal funding.
 The NHDOT project number is 44356.
 The partnership calls for the Friends of the Concord-Lake Sunapee Rail Trail to raise the matching funds for the project while the Town of Warner would manage the project.

 136 & 174 East Main

 The town owned parcel at 136 East Main (Map 29 Lot 1) contains railroad grade.
 It is also of interest to Warner Parks & Recreation and to the Warner Village Water District.
 In April of 2019 the Town of Warner granted an easement to the Friends of the Concord-Lake Sunapee Rail Trail over the railroad grade portion of the lot.
 This enables future rail trail development.